BJP suspends Nupur Sharma, expels Naveen Kumar Jindal in damage-control exercise; says it respects all religions | Politics

 - India

-The BJP on Sunday suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal after their alleged derogatory remarks against Prophet Muhammad, as it sought to defuse a raging row over the issue.
+The BJP on Sunday suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal as the row over their alleged derogatory remarks against Prophet Muhammad escalated with protests from some Muslim countries.

-Amid protests by Muslim groups over the remarks which also caused a stir abroad, especially in Arab countries, the BJP issued a statement aimed at assuaging the concerns of minorities and distancing itself from these members, asserting that it respects all religions and strongly denounces insult of any religious personality.
+Amid demonstrations by Muslim groups and the strong reaction from countries like Kuwait and Qatar, the BJP issued a statement asserting that it respects all religions and strongly denounces insult of any religious personality.

 Incidentally, Vice President M Venkaiah Naidu is currently on an official visit to Qatar.